ngs-doo/dsl-compiler-client/README.md

 ###Compiled libraries

-This tool is used to produce a compiled library which you can use to implment custom behavior and business logic.
-While you can use generated code instead of compiled library, this behavior is highly discuraged since it leads to broken development once you start modifying generated code.
+This tool is used to produce a compiled library which you can use to implement custom behavior and business logic.
+While you can use generated code instead of compiled library, this behavior is highly discouraged since it leads to broken development once you start modifying generated code.

 ###Usage examples